Skip to navigation Skip to content

 • Date of effect of the decision

-Note: most ART decisions are complex and clarification from the tribunal may be needed.
-Escalate this to the Complex Care PSM who may refer the decision back to the tribunal for correction or clarification.
+Note: most ART decisions are complex and clarification from the tribunal may be needed in some cases.
+Escalate these to the Complex Care PSM who may refer the decision for Program Advice or back to the tribunal for correction or clarification.

 4